Mold Assessor vs Remediator: Why You Need Both (2026)

 Verify Texas licenses: TDLR License Search

-Even in states without explicit separation requirements (like Florida), the best practice remains: use different companies for assessment and remediation.
+Even in states without explicit separation requirements (like Florida), the best practice remains: use different companies for assessment and remediation to protect yourself from conflicts of interest.

 How to Verify Credentials